 A: You need to have the PowerShell remoting option enabled.
-Check that on the Administration tab in SysKit when adding a server.
+Check that on the Administration tab in SysKit Monitor when adding a server.
 The application will list whether the PowerShell remoting is enabled.
-Once you enable this feature, you will be able to have full control over that server within the SysKit interface.
+Once you enable this feature, you will be able to have full control over that server within the SysKit Monitor interface.

-A: Start SysKit and navigate to the Inventory Reports section.
+A: Start SysKit Monitor and navigate to the Inventory Reports section.
 Among these reports, you can find hardware reports with all disks or partitions installed on every server, their size, and free space as well as network adapters and printers.
 Also, there are software report listing installed applications on each server with their version, publisher, and installation date.
-SysKit can list all Windows updates that are installed or available for installation on your servers.
+SysKit Monitor can list all Windows updates that are installed or available for installation on your servers.
 The Services reports all services on your servers, stopped or running, with all the needed details, like Startup type, logon type, and service description.